-provide general assistance in relation to some aspects of in-house practice.
+DISCLAIMER: This document has been produced solely for use by in-house lawyers to provide general assistance in relation to some aspects of in-house practice.
 It is not exhaustive of issues which in-house lawyers may encounter, nor does it constitute legal advice.
 It is a general guide only and practitioners must take care to fully consider the circumstances and laws applicable to their circumstances.
-While every care has been taken in the production of this document, no legal responsibility or liability is accepted, warranted or implied hub authors or The Jaw Society of the Court Wales or a fully and the authors or The Jaw Society of the Court Wales or a fully funded hub authors or The Jaw Society of the Court Wales or a fully the authors or The Jaw Society of the Court Wales or a fully the court of the court of the Court Wales or a fully the court of the court of the Court Wales or a fully the court of the court of the Court of the Court Wales or a fully the court of the Court implied by the authors or The Law Society of New South Wales and any liability
+While every care has been taken in the production of this document, no legal responsibility or liability is accepted, warranted or implied by the authors or The Law Society of New South Wales and any liability is hereby expressly disclaimed.

-© 2017 The Law Society of New South Wales, ACN 000 000 699, ABN 98 696 304 966.
+© 2019 The Law Society of New South Wales, ACN 000 000 699, ABN 98 696 304 966.
 Except as permitted under the Copyright Act 1968 (Cth), no part of this publication may be reproduced without the specific written permission of The Law Society of New South Wales.
-LS1742